aisingapore/kapitan-hull/{{cookiecutter.repo_name}}/aisg-context/guide-site/docs/docker/08-deployment.md

 ## Model Artifacts

-{% if cookiecutter.platform == 'onprem' -%}
-    {%- set objstg = 'ECS' -%}
-    {%- set cli = 'AWS' -%}
-{% elif cookiecutter.platform == 'gcp' -%}
-    {%- set objstg = 'GCS' -%}
-    {%- set cli = 'gCloud' -%}
-{% endif -%}

-Seen in ["Model Training"][train], we have the trained models uploaded to {{objstg}} through the MLflow Tracking server (done through autolog).
+Seen in ["Model Training"][train], we have the trained models saved through the MLflow Tracking server (done through autolog).
 With that, we have the following pointers to take note of:

 - By default, each MLflow experiment run is given a unique ID.
-- When artifacts are uploaded to {{objstg}} through MLflow, the artifacts are located within directories named after the unique IDs of the runs.
+- When artifacts are saved through MLFlow, the artifacts are located within directories named after the unique IDs of the runs.
 - There are two ways to download the artifacts:
-    - We can use the {{cli}} CLI to download the predictive model from
-      {{objstg}}.
-Artifacts for specific runs will be uploaded to a directory with a convention similar to the following:
+    - In the directory that MLFlow has been spun up, artifacts are stored in the `mlruns` folder.
+Artifacts for specific runs are saved to a directory with a convention similar to the following:
       `<MLFLOW_EXPERIMENT_ARTIFACT_LOCATION>/<MLFLOW_RUN_UUID>/artifacts`.
     - Alternatively, we can utilise the MLFlow Client library to retrieve the predictive model.
 This model can then be propagated